 the lives of people living with idiopathic hypersomnia (IH)

-People with IH crave sleep in the daytime, no matter how many hours they sleep at night.
-They struggle to wake, despite setting multiple alarms, and may have difficulty rising from bed (called sleep inertia).
-They may start the day feeling extremely groggy (sometimes referred to as sleep drunk), and can experience reduced focus and concentration during waking hours (called brain fog).
+Idiopathic Hypersomnia (IH) is a chronic neurological sleep disorder, causing excessive daytime sleepiness despite adequate, or more typically, long sleep amounts (more than 9-10 hours in a 24-hour period).
+People with IH often struggle to wake, despite setting multiple alarms, and have difficulty rising from bed (called sleep inertia).
+They may start the day feeling extremely groggy (sometimes referred to as sleep drunk), and can experience significantly reduced focus and concentration during waking hours (called brain fog).

-People with idiopathic hypersomnia often live without a correct diagnosis for a long time, blaming themselves and struggling to maintain work, studies, and relationships.
+People suffering from idiopathic hypersomnia often live without a correct diagnosis for a long time, blaming themselves and struggling to maintain work, studies and relationships.

 “I’ve just been diagnosed with idiopathic hypersomnia.
 What does this mean?”